tspedtsberg/API-in-TS/README.md

-A RESTful API in Typescript
+# A RESTful API in Typescript

-Project is currently being worked on
+Project is finished.

+## Goals

+The goal of this project was to get familiar with API's and HTTP servers.
+Aswell as librarys as JWT, express, drizzle, vitest.

 Requirement:

 Node version:
 21.7.0

-Setup:
+## Setup:

 Setting up the DB

-setup postgressql
+Setup postgressql

-connecting drizzle and postgressql
+Connecting drizzle and postgressql

 you need to create a .env file
 with:

 DB_URL="your_connect_string"
+PORT = "port"
+PLATFORM = "dev"
+SECRET = "your-secret-for-JWT"
+POLKA_KEY = "apiKey"

 Your connecting string:
 "protocol://username:password@host:port/database?sslmode=disable

-run npx drizzle-kit generate i cmd line to create tables
+run: <npm run migrate> in cmd line to create tables in your DB